-Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade of "C" or better or approval of Program Director.
+Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade point of 2.0 or better

 This course is designed to provide the student with the cognitive skills to recognize general pathology common to the domestic animal.
 The student will be expected to assimilate information and enter into a decision-making process at the level necessary for the practicing Veterinary Technician.
 Sections to be covered in this course include general pathology, immunology, toxicology and common diseases of domestic animals, including zoonotic diseases and preventive measures.
 Three lecture hours a week.
 Credit: Three semester hours.